Rishang/tmpl/README.md

 # tmpl
-A CLI tool for replacing content in files based on Jinja2 templates.
+A CLI tool for replacing content in file or directory based on Jinja2 templates.

 ## Table of Contents
 - [tmpl](#tmpl)